Gepetto/robotpkg/README.txt

     with redistribution restrictions should set these tags.

 Other variables affecting the build process may be gathered in their own section.

-They are described in the next sections of this chapter.
+PKG_SUPPORTED_OPTIONS
+    is the list of build options supported by the package.
+A number of related variables are used in combination with PKG_SUPPORTED_OPTIONS.
+See Section 3.2.1 for details.

 3.1.2  distinfo